Calautigo/cluster-hama/README.md

 #### 🌐 Public DNS

 The `external-dns` application created in the `networking` namespace will handle creating public DNS records.
-By default, `echo-server` and the `flux-webhook` are the only subdomains reachable from the public internet.
-In order to make additional applications public you must set set the correct ingress class name and ingress annotations like in the HelmRelease for `echo-server`.
+By default, the `flux-webhook` is the only subdomain reachable from the public internet.
+In order to make additional applications public you must set set the correct ingress class name.

 #### 🏠 Home DNS